 - Established by the family of Dr. John Pyper, a Stratford, ON ophthalmologist who extracted the first two human eyes donated to the Eye Bank of Canada in 1955.
 The scholarship is given to a student who is blind or partially sighted living in Southwestern Ontario (Perth, Wellington, Oxford, Middlesex and Huron counties).

-eSight is a life-changing device for thousands of people living with low vision as it enhances their functional vision.
-As part of the CNIB Foundation’s scholarship program, eSight will provide five students, who would benefit from eSight eyewear, with a device to enhance their vision and make it easier to achieve their academic goals. eSight users typically live with serious eye conditions such as macular degeneration, Stargardt’s disease, diabetic retinopathy, optic nerve hypoplasia and more.
+As part of the CNIB scholarship program, eSight will provide one student, who would benefit from eSight eyewear, with a device. eSight is a life-changing device that enhances functional vision. eSight users typically live with serious eye conditions such as macular degeneration, Stargardt’s disease, diabetic retinopathy, optic nerve hypoplasia and more.
 A typical eSight user has a visual acuity range from 20/60 to 20/800 but some users live with up to 20/1800.
-To find out if eSight is the right device for you, please visit esighteyewear.com/esight-cnib-scholarship-program/
+To find out if eSight is the right device for you, please visit esighteyewear.com.